 It has been fed-back to me that I might have taken the previous post a bit too far.
 So I made some amendments.
 You can read the original, now amended post here:

-https://www.moneymaverickofficial.com/posts/my-guide-to-the-cpf-investment-scheme-cpfis For those of you who are still generally interested in investing your CPFIS - here's some additional advice not limited to investment funds.
+The article includes some pointers about CPFIS and its potential returns, which can be significantly higher than that of its current interest rates.
+For those of you who are still generally interested in investing your CPFIS - here's some additional advice not limited to investment funds.
 This was the original ending for the previous article, but it made it too long and I had intended to use them as captions.

 I hope you find it useful.

-1) Ignore Bonds, or majority bonds
+1) Ignore Bonds, or Majority Bonds

 What I’ve noticed when I’m correcting CPF portfolios sometimes is that the advisor or the investor played it too safe.